rht-labs/rht-labs.github.io/_docs/product-mindset.md

 We see the Platform as a Product, so in many ways they are a Stream Aligned Team as well - with Developers and Delivery teams as customers.

 Within Red Hat Open Innovation Labs we have organised around this model.
 We have a Platform/SRE team that enables self service capabilities for our regionally aligned product delivery teams.
-We have a globally distributed enabling team that works to deliver consistent tools and ways of working for across our business.
+We have a globally distributed enabling team that works to deliver consistent tools and ways of working across our business.

 One of our most important products - is the way we use all of our [practices](https://openpracticelibrary.com/) ourselves to grow a product mentality for our business.